MrMadguy64/Engine/README.md

 Horizontal resolutions 320, 640, 360, 720 are supported with divisors 1, 2, 4.
 Vertical resoutions 350, 400, 480 are supported with divisors 1..16 (up to 32 can be supported, but it's pointless, plus VGA font has 16 pixels height).
 Values are rounded up to closest integers.
 Don't forget to set Compatiblity to Experimental for 360/720 modes!

+SVGA

+Following options are common for all SVGA drivers:

+If no direct color info is provided by BIOS, following Config.cfg options can be useful:
+1) Force15bpp: Non-standard modes only.
+Some old BIOSes may support 15bpp modes only, but report them as 16bpp.
+For example VBE 1.2 standard states, that VBE 1.0-1.1 BIOSes do it.
+Set this option to Enabled in this case.
+2) Force32bpp: Standard modes only.
+Standard VESA modes should be 24bpp, as stated in VBE standard.
+But some old video cards may support 32bpp instead.
+Set this option to Enabled in this case.
+As scanline lenght is most like different for 24bpp and 32bpp modes, Guess option can be used to try to guess supported format.
+3) ForceBGR: Both standard and non-standard modes.
+Even rarer case.
+Not sure, if such video cards exist.
+Video card supports BGR formats instead of RGB.
+Set this option to Enabled in this case.

+Compatibility options:
+1) DisableVGAIO: disable features, that require direct access to VGA port - VSync
+2) DisableVGABIOS: disable features, that require VGA BIOS calls - set palette, set blink in text modes
+3) DisableVGATTY: disable features, that require VGA TTY calls - hide cursor in text modes
+4) PagesAvailable: 0 is default - it's the best option.
+Falls back to other values, if some information isn't available.
+Change it in case of problems - if BIOS provides faulty information about total video memory size, number of planes or number of pages.

+Flip requires VBE 1.1.
+Extended mode info is mandatory since VBE 1.2.
+Buffering has effect in planar modes only.
+Fastest buffering can be used if SwapEffect is flip.
+Buffered variants require Window B to be available.
+Some performance optimizations are possible, but they aren't implemented yet.
+Therefore some video modes are slower, than they could be.

 SVGA1.drv

 All modes are dynamic, i.e. support and parameters of any specific mode is reported by BIOS.